fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/New-AzureRMTenantSubscription.md

 # New-AzureRMTenantSubscription

 ## SYNOPSIS
-The cmdlet New-AzureRMTenantSubscription creates a subscription as a tenant for the specified offer
+Creates a subscription as a tenant for the specified offer.

 ## SYNTAX